rth/pysofia/README.rst

 Authors
 =======

-PySofia is the work of Fabian Pedregosa, currently maintained by R. Yurchak.
+PySofia is the work of Fabian Pedregosa, currently maintained by Roman Yurchak.
 The sofia-ml library is written by D. Sculley.